Child Care

 The fifth chart shows the monthly percentages of children receiving full-time or part-time child care in the CalWORKs Stages Two and Three child care programs.

 CalWORKs Stage Three serves families that have exhausted 24 months of Stage One or Stage Two Child Care after they have been off cash aid.
-Stage Three is dependent on available funding, and if the family's income remains at or below 85% of the state median income.
+Stage Three is dependent on available funding, and the family's income remaining at or below 85% of the state median income.

-California’s child care and development system include both voucher-based and direct service programs, each addressing different child care and development needs of families.
-This data can help interest holders understand child care utilization trends.
+California’s child care and development system include both voucher-based and direct service programs, each addressing the different child care and development needs of families.
+This data can help interest holders understand child care utilization trends in the CalWORKs child care programs.

 Data fluctuation is likely due to the COVID-19 Public Health Emergency, post COVID reengagement, and a recalibration following the COVID-19 turbulence.
 Additionally, implementation of several policies within the CalWORKs Stage One, Two, and Three child care programs may have contributed to variances.